-Dr William Fletcher is a historian of war.
-He was appointed Lecturer in the Defence Studies Department in 2020.
+Dr William Fletcher is Lecturer in Defence Studies.
 He has taught in the School of Security Studies at King’s College London since 2016 in both the War Studies and Defence Studies Departments, first as a Graduate Teaching Assistant and then as a Teaching Fellow, before being appointed a Lecturer in 2020.
 In 2021 he became the module convener for 'Command & Operations' on the Intermediate Command and Staff Course (Land).

 William was awarded his PhD from the Defence Studies Department in 2019.
 His thesis explored the changing character of command and staff systems during the French Revolutionary and Napoleonic Wars.
 It focused on the influence of European staff systems on the British system, the importance of the foundation of the world’s first Staff College at High Wycombe in 1799 and the developing role of the operational staff of the British Army during the period, particularly at Wellington’s Headquarters.